Deffro/deffro.github.io/_pages/about.md

 If you are interested you can contact me on [LinkedIn](https://www.linkedin.com/in/dimitrios-effrosynidis/).

 On my free time I play board games, paint miniatures, create dioramas, watch tv shows and movies, play computer games and the piano.
+I also travel as much as possible.

 <img src="https://deffro.github.io/images/presenting.jpg">